Build a Daily Schedule for Kids

 If your family does chores in exchange for rewards, post those, too!
 Your kids can help out with housework while you’re getting some work done.

-9. Ask Your Kids for Help.
+9. Ask Your Kids for Help

 Having trouble coming up with ideas for the “I’m bored” list?
 Then get your kids involved!
 Ask them for help brainstorming what they want to learn, do or explore.
-Explain that there might be times where they need to play quietly so that you can finish important tasks, and ask how they might be able to entertain themselves.
+Explain that there might be times when they need to play quietly so that you can finish important tasks, and ask how they might be able to entertain themselves.
 You might be surprised at what your kids want to try out!

-10. Think “Structure,” Not Schedule.
+10. Think “Structure,” Not Scheduled

 Provide a Daily Schedule for Kids of All Ages